JoshSinyor/JoshSinyor.github.io/_posts/2021-08-23-mapping-keyboards-to-osx-part-three.md

 ### Pasting with `Control` + `V`

 Another one of the most commonly-used Windows shortcuts is Paste, using the `Control` and `V` shortcut.
-As before, the `Control` and `V` combination is not actually assigned on OSX, so there's no obvious downside to assigning this shortcut to Paste.

-⚠️ **As before, while the `Control` + `C` combination is not assigned by OSX, it is assigned by some common programs, especially terminal applications and applications with an internal terminal.** These applications must be excluded from the operation of this rule.
+⚠️ **While the `Control` + `V` combination is not assigned by OSX, it is assigned by some common programs, especially terminal applications and applications with an internal terminal.** These applications must be excluded from the operation of this rule.

 Here's the complex rule I inserted into my `karabiner.json` file: